phamquiluan/RCAEval/README.md

 ## Prerequisites

-We recommend using machines equipped with at least 8 cores, 16GB RAM, and ~50GB available disk space with Ubuntu 22.04 or Ubuntu 20.04, and Python3.10 or above.
+We recommend using machines equipped with at least 8 cores, 16GB RAM, and ~50GB available disk space with Ubuntu 22.04 or Ubuntu 20.04, and **Python3.12**.

 ## Installation